 Review & Set Goals

-Take some time to reflect on the success of your 2021 goals.
-Identify which goals are worth keeping and pursuing in 2022 and which need to be let go.
+Take some time to reflect on the success of this goals.
+Identify which goals are worth keeping and pursuing next year and which need to be let go.
 Eliminating a goal isn’t a sign of failure, in fact letting go of goals that don’t serve your business will open up energy to focus on what will really drive you forward.